Expert Medical frequently asked questions

 MedCo Registration Solutions — What You Need to Know

-5MedCo Registration Solutions (MedCo) is an organisation established by the Ministry of Justice in April 2015 to improve the independence and quality of medical reports in soft tissue road traffic accident personal injury claims in England and Wales.
+MedCo Registration Solutions (MedCo) is an organisation established by the Ministry of Justice in April 2015 to improve the independence and quality of medical reports in soft tissue road traffic accident personal injury claims in England and Wales.
 MedCo was created in response to concerns that some law firms had established financial relationships with the medical experts they regularly instructed, compromising independence.
 MedCo operates a portal through which accredited medical experts and medical reporting organisations (MROs) are selected using a randomised process, removing the ability of instructing parties to choose a specific expert with pre-existing commercial ties.
 MedCo also maintains the accreditation and CPD programme for medical experts operating within the system and monitors and audits report quality.
 MedCo's regulatory scope was extended following the Civil Liability Act 2018 whiplash reforms, effective 31 May 2021, to encompass all soft tissue injury RTA claims valued at up to £5,000 where the claimant is the occupant of a motor vehicle.

 The MedCo portal applies only when ALL of the following criteria are met: (1) the claim involves a soft tissue injury as defined under the RTA Pre-Action Protocol; (2) the claimant is the occupant of a motor vehicle — meaning a driver or passenger; and (3) the Claim Notification Form (CNF) was submitted to the Claims Portal on or after 6 April 2015.
 A 'soft tissue injury claim' means a claim where the significant physical injury caused is a soft tissue injury, including claims where there is a minor psychological injury secondary in significance to the physical injury.
 Crucially, MedCo does NOT apply to pedestrians, cyclists, or motorcyclists — these claimants are outside the scope of the MedCo framework entirely.
-MedCo does NOT apply to workplace accident claims, slips and trips, medical negligence claims, industrial disease claims, or any other personal injury category.
+MedCo does NOT apply to workplace accident claims (also known as accidents at work), slips and trips, medical negligence claims, industrial disease claims, or any other personal injury category.
 MedCo applies only to the FIRST medical report in a qualifying claim — second, supplemental, or specialist reports do not need to be sourced through the MedCo portal.

 When a solicitor searches the MedCo portal for a qualifying soft tissue RTA claim, the system returns a random shortlist that may include both Direct Medical Experts (DMEs) and Medical Reporting Organisations (MROs).
 A Direct Medical Expert is an individual, MedCo-accredited medical practitioner who registers in their own name and accepts instructions directly.
 A Medical Reporting Organisation is a company whose principal function is to provide medico-legal reporting services, maintaining its own panel of MedCo-accredited Indirect Medical Experts (IMEs) and managing all case administration, scheduling, quality checking, and invoicing.
 When a solicitor selects an MRO from the shortlist, the MRO appoints an IME from its own expert panel — the solicitor will not know in advance which specific expert the MRO will instruct.
 The MedCo system returns a random but fair shortlist that excludes any organisation or individual with a declared financial link to the instructing firm.
 Once a report is produced, the DME or MRO uploads anonymised case data to MedCo for quality monitoring.

 Medical experts wishing to produce first fixed cost medical reports within the MedCo system must complete MedCo's mandatory accreditation.
 The accreditation training consists of eleven modules covering whiplash-associated disorder, occupant kinematics, assessment methodology, symptom evaluation, treatment, prognosis, and legal procedure.
 It takes approximately 30 to 40 hours to complete and must be finished within nine months of registering.
 After accreditation, experts must complete annual Continuing Professional Development (CPD) to maintain their accredited status.
 The CPD academic year runs from 1 June to 31 May each year.
 The current annual CPD requirement is 6 hours of relevant learning.
 For 2025 to 2026, MedCo has introduced additional mandatory test modules on top of the 6-hour requirement.
 Failure to complete required CPD results in automatic suspension.
 The shortfall must be addressed within 6 months or the expert's account is withdrawn.
-All medical experts engaged by Expert Medical Examination Ltd for MedCo-qualifying claims hold current MedCo accreditation and comply with MedCo Rules v5.0 (updated February 2025).
+Medical experts engaged for MedCo-qualifying claims must hold current MedCo accreditation and comply with MedCo Rules v5.0 (updated February 2025).

 The Official Injury Claim (OIC) portal is a separate service from MedCo, introduced alongside the Civil Liability Act 2018 whiplash reforms in May 2021.
 It is managed by the Motor Insurers' Bureau (MIB) on behalf of the Ministry of Justice and allows unrepresented claimants to bring low-value soft tissue RTA claims without instructing a solicitor.
 Within the OIC journey, unrepresented claimants are directed to source a medical report through the MedCo portal from a MedCo-accredited expert.
 Represented claimants who have instructed a solicitor continue to use the Claims Portal and the standard MedCo process.
 The OIC portal applies only to claims for road traffic accidents occurring on or after 31 May 2021 — claims from accidents before that date continue through the pre-reform process.
 For claims where total claim value exceeds £5,000, or claims involving non-soft tissue injuries, the OIC portal and MedCo framework do not apply.